 As the popularity of virtualization grows, we're going to go back to basics to explain some often misunderstood terms that get thrown around.

-The term comes with enough jargon-baggage to make even the most fanatical tech-head wince, so take the opportunity to have some light shed on technology that will buoy budget while freeing up real, as well as cyber space.
+The term 'virtualization' comes with enough jargon-baggage to make even the most fanatical tech-head wince, so take this opportunity to shed some light shed on the technology that will buoy budget while freeing up space; both real and cyber.

 Read on to discover: